luxfi/LPs/LPs/lp-7330-t-chain-thresholdvm-specification.md

 ### Chain Architecture

-T-Chain is a specialized Lux subnet running the ThresholdVM:
+T-Chain is a specialized Lux chain running the ThresholdVM:

 ```
 +-------------------------------------------------------------------------+